owenf/perform/docs/tutorials/open-some-hours/setup.rst

 Setup
 =====

+(Introduction here needs work - why are we doing this? eg 'To begin working on our shop management system, we need a blank page on which to build our system' or something?
+Just some justification?)

 We'll start with an empty Symfony flex application and add some Perform bundles on top.

 Create a new application using composer: